 What is the time period within which I have to repay my entire loan?

 The standard repayment term on a federal student loan is 10 years.
-The projected interest for 10 years is added to the principle to get your total loan amount.
-This is divided evenly into 120 installments to calculate your monthly payments.
+The projected interest for 10 years plus your principle equals your total loan amount.
+Your total divides evenly into 120 installments to calculate your monthly payments.

 However, there are multiple types of repayment plans: Graduated, Extended, Income-Based, to name a few.

 What if I cannot afford to make my monthly payments?